Welcome to our wine list, which we hope is the finest and most wide-ranging in Orkney.

 FULLER BODIED WHITE WINES

-Winemaker Paul Boutinot hosted a Lynnfield Lux dinner early in 2016 and, of his many fine wines, this one stood out.
+Winemaker Paul Boutinot hosted a Lynnfield Lux dinner in 2016 and, of his many fine wines, this one stood out: we’ve had it on the list ever since.
 It has a full, rich palate with quite a lot of weight, yet it’s balanced with perfect acidity.
 Try with scallops, white meats, or by itself.

 Every good wine list needs a white Burgundy, but in the face of crazy prices for the famous names and a lot of affordable but dull stuff, where to turn?
-The answer is to the southern appellation of Mâcon, and a young (just past 30) winemaker called Jean-Christophe Perraud.
-Using grapes from family vineyards as old as he is, he crafts lightly oaked Chardonnays that are full-flavoured and crisply acidic.
+The answer is to the southern appellation of Mâcon, and a young (mid-thirties) winemaker called Jean-Christophe Perraud.
+Using grapes from family vineyards as old as he is, he crafts lightly oaked Chardonnays that are full-flavoured but finish fresh.
 Very adaptable, but we particularly like it with scallops and other shellfish.
-Highly recommended for lovers of refined old world wines
+Highly recommended for lovers of refined old-world whites.

 AROMATIC WHITE WINES